shawnohare/go-minhash/README.md

   // Comparing signatures.
   var s float64
-  s = minhash.Similarity(mw1, mw2)
+  // Using a helper function that accepts MinHash interfaces. s = minhash.Similarity(mw1, mw2)
-  // or if we wish
+  // or if we wish, we can call the MinWise method directly.
   // s = mw1.Similarity(mw2)

   // Output signatures for potential storage.
 Both are of type []uint64.